vanelsberg/NightscoutServer-Docker/README.md

         "storage-driver": "vfs"
         }

-Because of The (most likely?) external volumes do not work.

-    _Change on the docker-compose.yml file_

-        volumes:
-        mongodbdata:
-        #  external: true

 The RPI4 CPU is only supported for MongoDB version 4 or lower

     _Change on the docker-compose.yml file_